Scopeweb/headless-WP/README.md

 Most WordPress hosts don't also host Node applications, so when it's time to go live, you will need to find a hosting service for the frontend.

 That's why we've packaged the frontend app in a Docker container, which can be deployed to a hosting provider with Docker support like Amazon Web Services or Google Cloud Platform.
-For a fast, easier alternative, check out [Now](https://zeit.co/now).

 To run the Docker container locally: